The 2020 V.I. Jaguars Basketball Team

 Donation to boost BCB Sports

-4/4/2013 - After countless practices at the Bertha C. Boschulte Middle School gym with his Small Fry basketball team - the Virgin Islands Jaguars - coach Fred Kopko decided that the best way to promote professionalism and dedication to his young players was to start with the court's appearance itself.
+After countless practices at the Bertha C. Boschulte Middle School gym with his Small Fry basketball team, the V.I.
+Jaguars, Coach Fred Kopko decided that the best way to promote professionalism and dedication to his young players was to start with the court's appearance itself.

 "It all begins with facilities.
 You can't have poor facilities.
 We were practicing on rims from Walgreens that were plastic," said Kopko.

-With the BCB basketball court - perhaps most notably the basketball rims - in dire need of an upgrade, Kopko took matters into his hands, donating two new basketball rims to BCB, at $6,800 apiece.
+With the BCB basketball court - perhaps most notably were the basketball rims.
+The rims were in dire need of an upgrade.
+Fred Kopko took matters into his hands.
+He donated two new basketball rims that cost $6,800 a piece.

-Kopko, a business consultant and lawyer who moved to St. Thomas from Chicago, purchased the rims in the beginning of March.
+Kopko, a business consultant and lawyer who moved to St. Thomas from Chicago, purchased the rims at the beginning of March 2013.

 "I'd been practicing my team there, and I can see that the facilities at BCB are lacking," he said.
 "So I thought it would be a good idea to contribute some things to the public school."